Updated: Apr 3

 So which journey is more “correct”?
 The one to enlightenment, being present, discovering self-awareness, non-duality, and so on, or the one of establishing yourself a worthy being of this life, making the most of it by being super effective and helpful to others on this earth, truly making a difference?

 To be honest, I don’t have a “good” answer for you.
 Both of those journeys seem to be equally important, in totally different ways.
 Or am I wrong?
-Could they be one and same?
+Could they be ONE AND THE SAME?
 Where would be the point that they meet?
-Or maybe a better question would be, what am I chasing exactly?
+Or maybe a better question would be, what am I CHASING, exactly?

 Don’t need it?!
 What do you mean you don’t need it?!
 You just spent over a year working your butt off on this! …is what I was telling myself during this realization.